|

 desk area turned into a coffee bar

 This is how the coffee bar looks today.
 She’s all decorated for early fall and football season.
 I was able to work with a sign maker to come up with a sign that was deep enough to fit over the internet hookup.
 I love how it turned out!
 It’s exactly what I needed for this space.
-Be sure to check out Lauren Macklain Designs on Etsy because she’s offering my followers a 10% discount with the code: WILD10.

 coffee bar with wood coffee and tea sign